hbc/NGS_Data_Analysis_Course/sessionIII/lessons/03_DEG_getting_started.md

 ## Saving the Project

-Now we are set up to run the comparisons between the 3 groups and get lists of differentially expressed genes. **Make sure you save the project as you quit RStudio, so you don't lose all your work from this setting up module!**
+Now we are set up to run the comparisons between the 3 groups and get lists of differentially expressed genes. **Make sure you save your R session as you quit RStudio, so you don't lose all your work from this setting up module!**

 ---